Friday, January 17, 2025

 Mr. Duclon was a prolific sitcom writer and producer from the 1970s to 1990s.
 We thank him for his work creating, writing, directing and producing many sitcoms.
 He will be missed.

 We also remember filmmaker, visual artist, musician, and actor David Lynch.
 He co-created Twin Peaks and the short-lived 1992 ABC sitcom On the Air.
-He died at his daughter's home on January 15, of complications from emphysema.
+He died at his daughter's home in Los Angeles on January 16.
+His death certificate, publicly reported in February 2025, concluded that the immediate cause of death was cardiac arrest, with chronic obstructive pulmonary disease cited as the underlying cause.
+Dehydration was also mentioned as a significant contributor.
 Mr. Lynch was 78.

 Lynch and Mark Frost created the 1990-91 ABC surrealist mystery-horror drama Twin Peaks.
 He was nominated for five Primetime Emmy Awards, including Outstanding Directing for a Drama Series and Outstanding Writing for a Drama Series.
 He co-wrote and directed its film prequel, Twin Peaks: Fire Walk with Me (1992), and a third season on Showtime in 2017.
 He directed six episodes of the original series and all 18 episodes the reivival series.
 He also portrayed FBI agent Gordon Cole in both series.